LenderPanel.com

 Newcastle Building Society

-Recently asked questions relating to Newcastle Building Society transfer of equity
+Newcastle Building Society transfer of equity: q and a’s

-• I am in the process of removing a name from a joint mortgage and the Newcastle Building Society require me to use a lawyer to carry out the legalities.
-Can you recommend a reasonably priced Dunnington conveyancing solicitor to deal with the transfer of equity?
+• I am planning on removing a name from a joint mortgage and the Newcastle Building Society need me to use a conveyancing solicitor to carry out the paperwork.
+Can you recommend a reasonably priced Littleborough conveyancing solicitor to deal with the transfer of equity?
 They need to be on the Newcastle Building Society conveyancing panel.

 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

-Caveats to be read in supplemental the above Newcastle Building Society transfer of equity Info :
+Important warnings to consider in supporting the above Newcastle Building Society transfer of equity Questions and Answers :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Newcastle Building Society conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in breach of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Newcastle Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Newcastle Building Society.

 Preparing the Transfer of Equity with a Newcastle Building Society Mortgage